galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests/web-app-integration-test.md

 For brevity, package declarations and imports are omitted in the following walkthrough.

-First, some Managers are declared and then the `provisionAccount()` method is specified:
+First, some objects are declared and then the `provisionAccount()` method is specified:

 ```java
 String accountNumber = provisionAccount(openingBalance);